Grand Theft Auto: Vice City: Gameplay

 In combat, auto-aim can be used as assistance against enemies.
 Should the player take damage, their health meter can be fully regenerated through the use of health pick-ups.
-Body armour can be used to absorb gunshots and explosive damage, but is used up in the process.
+Body armour pickups can be used to absorb gunshots and explosive damage, but is used up in the process.
 When health is entirely depleted, gameplay stops and the player respawns at the nearest hospital while losing all weapons and armour and some of their money.
 If the player commits crimes while playing, the game's law enforcement agencies may respond as indicated by a "wanted" meter in the head-up display (HUD), which increases as the player commits more crimes.
-On the meter, the displayed stars indicate the current wanted level, and the higher the level, the greater the response for law enforcement (for example, at the maximum six-star level, police helicopters and military swarm to lethally dispatch players).
+On the meter, the displayed stars indicate the current wanted level, and the higher the level, the greater the response for law enforcement (for example, at the maximum six-star level, police helicopters and the military swarm to lethally dispatch players).

 During the story, Tommy meets characters from various gangs.
 As the player completes missions for different gangs, fellow gang members will often defend the player, while rival gang members will recognise the player and subsequently shoot on sight.
-While free roaming the game world, the player may engage in activities such as a vigilante minigame, a fire fighting activity, a paramedic service and a taxi cab service.
+While free roaming the game world, the player may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxicab service.
 Completion of these activities grants the player with context-specific rewards.
 As Tommy builds his criminal empire, the player may purchase a number of properties distributed across the city, some of which act as additional hideouts where weapons can be collected and vehicles can be stored.
 There are also a variety of businesses which can be purchased, including a pornographic film studio, a taxi company, and several entertainment clubs.
 Each commercial property has a number of missions attached to it, such as eliminating competition or stealing equipment; once all missions are complete, the property begins to generate an ongoing income available for the player.

 Plot

-In 1986, mobster Tommy Vercetti (voiced by Ray Liotta) is released from prison after serving a fifteen-year sentence for murder.
-His boss Sonny Forelli (Tom Sizemore), seeking to establish drug operations in the south, sends Tommy to Vice City to oversee an important drug deal alongside crooked lawyer Ken Rosenberg (William Fichtner).
+In 1986, gangster Tommy Vercetti (voiced by Ray Liotta) is released from prison after serving a fifteen-year sentence for murder.
+His boss Sonny Forelli (Tom Sizemore), seeking to establish drug operations in the South, sends Tommy to Vice City, Florida, to oversee an important drug deal alongside crooked lawyer Ken Rosenberg (William Fichtner).
 However, the deal is ambushed by unknown assailants, with Tommy and Ken barely escaping.
-Angered upon hearing the news, Sonny orders Tommy to recover the drugs, alongside the money he gave to him, under threat of consequences.
+An infuriated Sonny orders Tommy to recover the drugs, alongside the money Sonny gave to him, under threat of consequences.
 Seeking information, Ken points Tommy towards retired army colonel Juan Garcia Cortez (Robert Davi), who helped set up the exchange.
 Expressing regret for the ambush, Cortez promises to find out who masterminded it.
+Cortez also serves as a mentor to Tommy, encouraging him to act increasingly independent of Sonny and the Forelli family.